Have you ever been stuck on a road trip inside a car, motorhome or any other vehicle with children under the age of 15?

 You can pick up sticker books cheaply for any subject, or head to Amazon for a road trip themed one!

 My daughter has no patience for puzzles, but I used to do them for HOURS when I was young.
 (Still would, if I had time!)
 Pick a puzzle book with lots of variety and age-appropriate for your kids and see how they do.

 I've only recently discovered Perplexus – but they keep ME entertained for HOURS.
+It's a giant maze inside a ball which you have to get a metal ball through.
+It's ridiculously addictive… just what you want from a road trip game.
 They come in different age ranges- there is even a Star Wars and Harry Potter version!!!
-It's like a giant maze inside a ball which you have to get a metal ball through.
-It's ridiculously addictive… just what you want from a road trip game!

-Put this on an iPad, put their headphones on and enjoy a little quiet time.
-There's hundreds of shows to choose from- just remember you either need WiFi or a way to stream if you haven't downloaded in advance.
+Put Disney Now on an iPad, put their headphones on and enjoy a little quiet time.
+There are hundreds of shows to choose from- just remember you either need WiFi or a way to stream if you haven't downloaded anything in advance.

 I may have only had one child to deal with, but I remember road trips when I was a kid- and how my favourite activity was torturing my little brother!
 So, your most important job is to stop squabbling.
 This only happens by setting firm, clear boundaries, ideally before the road trip starts.

 If something goes under the seat, it is lost until the next break.
 We had to be very careful what we dropped (hence the string around the neck!)
 In the same vein, make sure their portable travel car seat is secure and approved- they will be doing a LOT of wiggling and squirming!